jbellsey/redux-model-utils/README.md

 also install and configure [redux-thunk](https://github.com/gaearon/redux-thunk).

 The callback's signature is `args => {}`, where `args` is an object map of the arguments you indicate in `argNames`.
-The callback does not return any value.
+The callback's return value is passed back to the caller.

 Here's a common pattern for running an AJAX query: